OfekGlick/SingeStepDiffusionWQuantization/README.md

 ## Acknowledgments

-This repository borrows some of its code from the [BRECQ](https://github.com/yhhhli/BRECQ) repository
+This repository borrows code from the [BRECQ](https://github.com/yhhhli/BRECQ) repository